Matthew-Holmes/Linguine/README.md

 **Core Domain** - the boiled down, business specific domain model that should be focussed on

 **Anti-Corruption Layer** - Designed to form a hard boundary between two models.
-It is noted how information is not just the data format, but the context and meaning of said data.
+It is noted how information is not just the formatted data, but the context and meaning surrounding the data.
 An anticorruption layer's role is to ensure there is no bleed in the meaning of data between two models .
 May be formed of facades, adaptors, translators and services.

 ### Application